-- 14. On-site agricultural use impacts.
-The current agricultural enterprise takes place on the 12 acres where the solar facility is proposed.
-Of the remaining land, tax lot 700 is subject to CU 16-014 and is not in nonfarm use, and the portion of tax lot 600 not included in the solar facility contains non-high value Wapato soils and riparian vegetation and a portion of the intermittent stream that runs on the subject property.
-The proposed photovoltaic solar power facility will not create unnecessary negative impacts on agricultural operations conducted on any portion of the subject property not occupied by project components.
-MCC 17.120.110(B)(2) is met. - sedimentation control 15.
-Erosion and impacts on on-site agricultural productivity.
+LUBA affirmed that tax lot 700 is subject to CU 16-014 and is not in nonfarm use.
+Only tax lot 600 is at issue and it is shown, more likely than not, that the proposed photovoltaic solar power facility will not create unnecessary negative impacts on agricultural operations conducted on any portion of the subject property not occupied by project components.
+MCC 17.120.110(B)(2) is met.

+15. Erosion and sedimentation control impacts on on-site agricultural productivity.
 Erosion and sedimentation control are important for preventing loss of on-site farm soils and keeping the site's viability for farm use.
 (See exhibit 1 photograph 3 and exhibit 7.)
 No author was identified in applicant's initial erosion and sediment control plan and the plan was not well detailed.
 A later submitted erosion and sediment control plan (sheets 1-3) is a preliminary bid set but the plan is more detailed and specific.
 For example, a general note on sheet two states that the site will not be stripped of vegetation for construction, that no mass grading is proposed, and that excavation will occur only on the proposed entry/access road.
 And, under a grading and utility erosion and sediment construction note, any stripped topsoil will be stockpiled in a stable location and covered with plastic sheeting or straw mulch, and sediment fences placed around the pile.
 The plan is stamped and signed by Erik J. Huffman, an Oregon registered professional engineer and land surveyor.
 And, MCPW LDEP, in its written comments and as attested to at hearing, states that prior to building permits being issued, applicant would have to provide a civil site plan to Public Works Engineering for review and approval that would address pre- and post-construction erosion control best management practices (BMPs) for stormwater runoff.
 And, because the site slopes toward the seasonal drainage tributary to Brush Creek, Public Works anticipates requiring stormwater attenuation.
 An Oregon Department of Environmental Quality (DEQ) National Pollution Discharge Elimination System (NPDES) 1200-C discharge permit is also required, and applicant's erosion and sedimentation plan requires the permittee to meet all NPDES permitting standards and to implement all plan measures and practices.

 Any approval will be conditioned on implementing applicant's stormwater, grading and drainage plans as reviewed and approved by Public Works, and requiring NPDES 1200-C permitting requirements to be met.
-As conditioned, the presence of the photovoltaic solar power generation facility will not result in unnecessary soil erosion or loss that could limit agricultural productivity on the subject property, and MCC 17.120.110(B)(3) will be met.

-16. Soil compaction and on-site agricultural productivity.
+As conditioned, the presence of the photovoltaic solar

+- power generation facility will not result in unnecessary soil erosion or loss that could limit agricultural productivity on the subject property, and MCC 17.120.110(B)(3) will be met. - 16.
+Soil compaction and on-site agricultural productivity.
 Applicant's original soil compaction plan was part of an anonymously authored erosion, sediment and soil compaction plan.
 A signed and certified plan is not required under this criterion, but applicant must still show "how unnecessary soil compaction will be avoided or remedied in a timely manner through deep soil de-compaction or other appropriate practices."
 The submitted plan reads: